About the Department

 Subject Content & Syllabus

-Students study the Cambridge IGCSE in Global Perspectives for one year, leading to an IGCSE qualification at the end of Year 12.
+Students study the Cambridge IGCSE in Global Perspectives for one-year, leading to an IGCSE qualification at the end of Year 12.
+Last year, 60% of all grades were A*/A.

 The emphasis is on developing the ability to think critically about a range of global issues where there is always more than one point of view.
 Students will explore stimulating topics that have global significance.
 They will assess information critically and explore lines of reasoning.
 They will learn to collaborate with individuals from another culture, community or country, directing much of their own learning and developing an independence of thought.